sneppy/vue-menu/README.md

 @import "~/@sneppy/vue-menu/dist/index.css"
 ```

-Or you can provide your own style using any preprocessor, e.g.:
+Or you can provide your own style:

 ```less
 .menu-view {